 The drinker.
 The family.
 The friend.
-The GP.
+The doctor.
 The boss.
 Anyone trying to work out what to do.

 The lane